Security Principles and Compliance Specifics Governing tiCrypt

 tiCrypt uses multiple mechanisms to mitigate the risk of compromised JavasScript:

-The tiCrypt front-end bundles up all dependencies and does not refer to outside JavaScript, CSS, or HTML resources.
+The tiCrypt frontend bundles up all dependencies and does not refer to outside JavaScript, CSS, or HTML resources.
 Compromising online JavaScript libraries would not affect packaged tiCrypt frontends.

-The tiCrypt front-end bundle is delivered as a digitally signed Zip archive.
+The tiCrypt frontend bundle is delivered as a digitally signed Zip archive.
 The digital signature keys are controlled by two top-level Tera Insights technology executives.
 This ensures the integrity and security of the JavaScript code.

 Key Escrow

-Since the loss of private key translates into loss of data access in tiCrypt, a key recovery mechanism – key escrow – is needed to prevent data loss.
-In contrast, a key recovery mechanism that is too easy is a big security risk.
+Since the loss of a private key translates into a loss of data access in tiCrypt, a key recovery mechanism – key escrow – is needed to prevent data loss.
+In contrast, a key recovery mechanism that is too easy is a significant security risk.
 In tiCrypt, the key recovery using the escrow mechanism is designed to require the cooperation of multiple people to protect against individual key loss.
 Specifically, tiCrypt requires a minimum of three escrow keys to be used.
 These escrow keys need to be signed with the site key (not with any of the admin keys) and can be used exclusively for escrow activities (i.e., not for regular user activities).
 A user key is placed in escrow using the following mechanism:

 - When the user key needs to be (re)escrowed, the escrow keys with their digital signatures are downloaded from the server.